Górnik Zabrze: Supporters and rivalries

 Torcida Zabrze is named after the ultras of Torcida Split, with whom they have friendly relations; together they are called United Torcida.
-The have also friendly relations with fans of ROW Rybnik, Wisłoka Dębica, and GKS Katowice; the latter in past used to be a rival.
+They have also friendly relations with fans of ROW Rybnik, Wisłoka Dębica, GKS Katowice and German club Schalke 04; the latter in past used to be a rival.
 Fans of Concordia Knurów, Naprzód Rydłutowy, Slavia Ruda Śląska and Czarni Pyskowice are also Górnik fan-clubs.